lilahmedina/CS301-Assignments/A2-ChunkList/README.md

 2. ***What would be the implications of increasing the size of ARRAY_SIZE to a very large value?
 For example, what if you plan to use this structure to store around 1,000 values and you made ARRAY_SIZE 1,000?***

-   > Making the ARRAY_SIZE too large leads to wasted space, slower operations, and less flexibilty.
+   > The implications of increasing the size of ARRAY_SIZE to a very large value can create numerous issues involving cache efficency, less flexibilty, slower insertions/deletions, and a risk of overhead.
+Ultimately, making the ARRAY_SIZE too large leads to wasted space, and slower operations.

 3. ***What is the Big O of:*** (1 point each)